Wildlife Research Laboratory Historical Timeline

 - 2006: Jim Rodgers becomes WRL supervisor.

 2010s: Staff expands research on shorebirds, marshbirds and freshwater turtles.
-New office space is constructed on WRL grounds.
+Two new office buildings are added.

 - 2011: A modular office building is added on the south grounds to accommodate further staff increases made possible by research grant funding.

-- 2013: The Wildlife Research Section Leader position is moved from Tallahassee to Gainesville.
-Robin Boughton becomes the section leader and the WRL supervisor
+- 2013: Robin Boughton becomes the Wildlife Research section leader and the WRL supervisor

-- 2014: The Board of the Florida Fish and Wildlife Conservation Commission establishes the Lovett E. Williams Jr. Wildlife Research Lab at 1105 SW Williston Road, Gainesville, in honor of William’s contributions to the Commission during his 24 years with the Commission.
+- 2014: The WRL is renamed the Lovett E. Williams Jr. Wildlife Research Lab in honor of William’s contributions to the Commission during his 24 years career.

 - 2014: New necropsy laboratory and walk in freezer/refrigerator constructed under the pole barn.